 UPDATE: I have a better way of handling this here.
 I would recommend that post if you’re looking to handle the status of your data loads from now on.

 I hate ambiguous lag.
 Is this site still loading or did it freeze?
 Am I waiting for something or is this it?
 Whenever a website has to load in information from an API, there is a chance that loading will appear painfully slow to the user.
+Human beings perceive an empty screen much differently than they perceive an animation on the screen.1 In order to make our website seem faster than it is, it’s always good to throw in a loading animation every time that we have to access a potentially slow resource like an API call.

 I talked before about how to query your back-end API from Vuex, but that was mainly centered on getting data.
 What happens when you want to save data to a back-end API after it is updated or added in the Vuex store?
 What’s the best, most efficient way to accomplish this?